 The Global Fund to Fight AIDS, Tuberculosis and Malaria – POOLED PROCUREMENT MECHANISM (PPM)

-In 2009 and again in 2013, PFSCM was a contract awardee of the Pooled Procurement Mechanism (previously known as VPP) program of The Global Fund to Fight AIDS, Tuberculosis and Malaria.
-PFSCM is a procurement services agent for PPM, procuring and delivering core products for HIV/AIDS and malaria programs.
+In 2009, 2013, and again in 2019, PFSCM was a contract awardee of the Pooled Procurement Mechanism program of The Global Fund to Fight AIDS, Tuberculosis and Malaria.
+PFSCM is a procurement services agent for PPM, procuring and delivering Rapid Diagnostic Tests and other diagnostics for HIV, tuberculosis and Malaria programs, Viral Load and Early Infant Diagnostics products, and Laboratory and Medical Supplies, and Medical Equipment and Devices.
 PFSCM issues quotations, facilitates purchase orders, and ensures on-time delivery.

 El Consejo Nacional para el VIH y el Sida (CONAVIHSIDA)